yeshua453/website/docs/controls/chip.md

 The padding between the `label` and the outside shape.

-The value is an instance of [`padding.Padding`](/docs/reference/types/padding) class or a number.
+The value is an instance of [`Padding`](/docs/reference/types/padding) class or a number.

 By default, this is 4 logical pixels on all sides.

 ### `selected`

-If `on_select` event is specified, `selected` property is used to determine wheather the chip is selected or not.
+If `on_select` event is specified, `selected` property is used to determine whether the chip is selected or not.

 Defaults to `False`.

 ### `selected_color`